 Then there's a few great Sluggy stories starting here, here and here.

-depth exploration by Adil Farooq. (via Instapundit) This essay is scary as hell.
+An in depth exploration by Adil Farooq. (via Instapundit) This essay is scary as hell.
 I won't excerpt it because the entire article is important.
 Highly, highly recommended.
 The machinerery of fanatic recruitment is exposed in detail.
 It's just like any other cult.

-his own blog.
+The Resource Monkey has started his own blog.
 From what I can tell, it won't be as political as BCM, but more a repository of wierd and wonderful news from around the world.
 He apparently also wishes to spread nasty rumours about the BCM.

-Samizdata yesterday, Perry DeHaviland discusses the merits of mercenaries as an element of a better world.
+In Samizdata yesterday, Perry DeHaviland discusses the merits of mercenaries as an element of a better world.

 "As Sandline International proved in Sierra Leone once when they dramatically improved the security situation before their good work was largely undone by the amoral drones in the British Foreign and Commonwealth Office, private military organisations can be a valuable and stabilizing factor in many parts of the world.
 It is interesting that there are progressive elements in the British government who see this.
 Not surprisingly many socialist Labour MPs are horrified at the thought of non-state owned military formations even existing, as if somehow only being a state makes the use of force moral.
 Yet if the 20th century showed anything, it is that nations are far more likely to use force to murder their own citizens than to fight foreign wars.
 Third world armies in particular are notorious for endemic human rights abuses and rather than protecting the societies that fund them, in fact pose the primary threat to them.